Early 1930s Renault commercial vehicles

 The early 1930s Renault commercial vehicles were a range of modular chassis produced by Renault, sold under various configurations, primarily trucks, buses and coaches.
 The range was the first from Renault to get diesel engines and it abandoned previous design styles from the company.
-The range was gradually replaced from 1935 onwards by the ACx and ADx light range, the ABx medium range and the ZP bus/coach.
+The range was gradually replaced from 1935 onwards by the ACx and ADx light range, the ABF/ABG medium range and the ZP bus/coach.

 History and overview

 Beginnings of the early 1930s range

 At the end of 1930, Renault ended production of its last "coalscuttle"-bonneted (with the radiator behind the engine) commercial vehicles, adopting more vertical grilles and, in some models, vertical slits on both sides of the engine compartment, as the radiator was moved ahead.
 At the same time, it was introducing its first diesel engines for road transport.
 These engines were a 7-litre inline-four and a 10.5-litre inline-six, both with direct injection.
 The inline-four was initially used on Renault's heavy trucks from 1930, and the inline-six was introduced in 1931.
 The engines had been extensively tested for two years and its development had as base Renault's experience on diesel marine engines, which allowed the company to create its own diesel engine technology instead of purchasing it to foreign manufacturers, as most of its French competitors did.
 The production of Renault's commercial range at the time was heavily modularised, with many standardised pieces, improving economies of scale, quality on mass production and also simplifying parts replacement.

 The light and mid-range commercial vehicles for 1931 were largely made up from evolutions of existing models: the RY and KZ (both with payloads under 1 tonne), the OS (1.3-1.8 tonne payload), the PR (2 tonnes payload), the SX (2 tonnes payload), and the SZ (3 tonnes payload).
 The upper ranges had a mix of new and updated but old models, including the TL (4 tonnes payload), TR (5.5 tonnes payload), TS (7.5 tonnes payload), TI, and two tractor units (SY and TT).